MicrosoftDocs/defender-docs/defender-endpoint/mac-jamfpro-policies.md

    :::image type="content" source="media/817b3b760d11467abe9bdd519513f54f.png" alt-text="The chosen managed settings." lightbox="media/817b3b760d11467abe9bdd519513f54f.png":::

 6. Change values of the settings to desired values.
 You can select **More information** to get documentation for a particular setting.
-(You can select **Plist preview** to inspect what the configuration plist will look like.
+(You can select **Plist preview** to inspect what the configuration plist.
 Select **Form editor** to return to the visual editor.)

    :::image type="content" source="media/a14a79efd5c041bb8974cb5b12b3a9b6.png" alt-text="The page on which you change the settings values." lightbox="media/a14a79efd5c041bb8974cb5b12b3a9b6.png":::